MaximeWack/tidyflow/README.md

 ## Install

+If you are on github, simply fork the repo.

+If you don't want to use github as your remote, clone the depo in a new directory

 `git clone https://www.github.com/maximewack/tidyflow new_project`

-to clone the project into a new directory.
-Don't forget to change the git remote origin to your own remote repo.
+Then change the git remote origin to your own remote repo.

+`git remote set-url your_repo_url`

 The project already contains a *.gitignore* file for R projects.
+Add rules for your data files if you don't want them to be shared.

 Also run `install.packages(c("tidyverse", "rmarkdown", "knitr"))` to install the necessary dependencies.